CONABIO/madmex-antares-workshop/standalone/classifications/landsat/mac_windows/instructions.md

 After ingestion of raw data or products, we have registered both in database and in folder `/workshop/eodata` the archives

-We can use the command `gdal_merge.py` to visualize an image made from stacking band2, band3, band4:
+We can use the command `gdal_merge.py` to visualize the first image processed with ledaps, stacking the bands 2, 3, 4

 ```
 gdal_merge.py HDF4_EOS:EOS_GRID:"lndsr.LC80130452013145LGN00.hdf":Grid:sr_band2 HDF4_EOS:EOS_GRID:"lndsr.LC80130452013145LGN00.hdf":Grid:sr_band3 HDF4_EOS:EOS_GRID:"lndsr.LC80130452013145LGN00.hdf":Grid:sr_band4 -separate -o 2013145_sr.tif